Ad-White/my-vehicle-history/README.md

 - As a new site user, I would like to view a selection of vehicles consisting of those presented by the existing member's of the website.

-- As a new site user, I would like to be able to preform a search through the vehicles on the Show Vehicles page by either, make, model or vehicle type.
+- As a new site user, I would like to be able to perform a search through the vehicles on the Show Vehicles page by either, make, model or vehicle type.

 - As a new site user, I would like to be able to have a way to easily navigate my way around the site.